Treatment for womb cancer

 Chemotherapy for womb cancer

-You might have chemotherapy after surgery if you have a high grade cancer or type 2 cancer, such as clear cell womb cancer.
+You might have chemotherapy after surgery if you have a high risk cancer or type 2 cancer, such as clear cell womb cancer.

 Radiotherapy for womb cancer

-Radiotherapy uses high energy rays similar to x-rays to kill cancer cells.
+Radiotherapy uses high energy x-rays to kill womb cancer cells.
 You might have radiotherapy after surgery to reduce the risk of cancer coming back or to help control the symptoms of advanced cancer.
+You might also have internal radiotherapy (brachytherapy).

 Follow up after treatment for womb cancer